-Distance education provides learning opportunities to students who are separated from their teachers by space and/or time.
+Distance education provides learning opportunities for students who are separated from their teachers by space and/or time.

 Virtual field trips: Interactive visits to museums, zoos, or other field trip locations where students learn and ask questions from a presenter.